-- Campaign finance rules for candidates (sections 88.8-88.11 and 88.15-88.20 of the Municipal Elections Act, 1996). - Campaign finance rules for third party advertisers (sections 88.12-88.14 and 88.21). - A campaign bank account must be opened for election campaign purposes prior to spending money or accepting contributions. - All contributions of money must be deposited in the campaign account.
+- Campaign finance rules for candidates (sections 88.8-88.11 and 88.15-88.20 of the Municipal Elections Act, 1996). - Campaign finance rules for third-party advertisers (sections 88.12-88.14 and 88.21 of the Act). - A campaign bank account must be opened for election campaign purposes prior to spending money or accepting contributions. - All contributions of money must be deposited in the campaign account.

-CAMPAIGN FINANCE RULES (cont'd)
+Campaign Finance Rules (Cont'd)

-- Accurate record keeping is a legislated requirement. - Candidates and third party advertisers must keep records of: - receipts issued for every contribution - value of every contribution - whether contribution is in form of money, goods or services - contributor's name and address - every expense including the receipts obtained for each expense. - All campaign financial records must be retained until after November 15, 2022 once the new council/local board has been sworn in.
+- Accurate record keeping is a legislated requirement. - Candidates and third-party advertisers must keep records of: - receipts issued for every contribution - value of every contribution - whether contribution is in form of money, goods or services - contributor's name and address - every expense including the receipts obtained for each expense. - All campaign financial records must be retained until after November 15, 2026, when the new council/local board has been sworn in.

-CAMPAIGN FINANCE RULES (cont'd)
+Campaign Finance Rules (Cont'd)

-As a best practice, candidates and third party advertisers should:

-- ensure that receipts are stored in a secure place - have a multi-part receipt (one for contributor, one for candidate to keep). - make sure that receipts are sequentially numbered - consider including contribution limits on the receipt - have the bank provide monthly statements and cancelled cheques for the account - produce duplicate deposit slips for every deposit - maintain a petty cash fund
+- As a best practice, candidates and thirdparty advertisers should: - ensure that receipts are stored in a secure place - have a multi-part receipt (one for contributor, one for candidate to keep). - make sure that receipts are sequentially numbered - consider including contribution limits on the receipt - have the bank provide monthly statements and cancelled cheques for the account - produce duplicate deposit slips for every deposit - maintain a petty cash fund